-Matelec's upstream and downstream Scope 3 emissions relating to manufacturing and head office activities account for over 98% of emissions from these activities, or about 1170 KTCO $2$ e (Table 4).
+Matelec's upstream and downstream Scope 3 emissions account for over 99% of total emissions, or about 500 KTCO $2$ e (Table 4).
 Purchased goods and services represent the largest share of our upstream emissions.
 This is primarily due to the emissions generated during the production of primary steel and aluminum.
 Our downstream Scope 3 emissions largely arise from the energy use of our transformers over their reference service life.
-The extended lifespan of transformers, with distribution and power transformers typically lasting 25 years, contributes to this high share.
-The emissions released during this phase reflect the electricity mix prevalent in the country of destination.
-(Figure 8 and Figure 9).
+The extended lifespan of transformers, with distribution transformers typically lasting 25 years, and power transformers 35 years, contributes to this high share.
+The emissions released during this phase reflect the electricity mix prevalent in the country of destination (Figure 8 and Figure 9).

-Figure 9: Breaking down manufacturing & head officeour emissions by source, 2023
+Figure 9: Breaking down our emissions by source